FAQs about Federal Student Loans

 Yes.
 The Business Office will notify you via email when the loan credits to your account.
 You may cancel all or a portion of your loan if you inform Roanoke within 14 days after the date you are sent this notice.

-What is the interest rate on the Stafford loan?
+What is the interest rate on the Federal Student loan?

-Other than interest, is there a charge to get a Stafford loan?
+Other than interest, is there a charge to get a Federal Student loan?

 You will pay a fee of up to 1.059% of the loan.